mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ![Create a new Module](images/create-a-module.png)

 The new Module will appear in the list.
 Click the Module and a page with several tabs will be shown.
-Make sure the tab `Communication` is active and replace the content of the text area with the following JSON (again, press <kbd>Ctrl</kbd>+<kbd>S</kbd> to save changes.
+Make sure the tab `Communication` is active and replace the content of the text area with the following JSON and save the changes(<kbd>Ctrl</kbd>+<kbd>S</kbd>):

 ```json
 {